hgnzheng/CS230_Stanford/Deep_Learning_Specialization/README.md

   * Week 2 Quiz - [Natural Language Processing & Word Embeddings]
   * Week 3 Quiz - [Sequence models & Attention mechanism]
   * Week 4 Quiz - [Transformers]

+*Note: Quizzes serve as checkpoints of your own understanding of the course materials.
+Please do not rely on the solutions in this repository to pass the weekly quizzes!
+Solutions are posted here for record and reference learning resources.*